craftcms/shopify/README.md

 ```

 > [!WARNING]
 > Do not manually save changes made in this event handler.
-The plugin will take care of this for you!
+> If the event is not canceled by a handler (`$event->isValid = false`), the Plugin proceeds to save the element, for you.

 #### `craft\shopify\services\Api::EVENT_DEFINE_PRODUCT_GQL_FIELDS`